EverleeJ/avr-button-matrix/README.md

 ## Build
-Edit Makefile to include or change certain criteria that may be specific to your pproject
+Edit Makefile to include or change certain criteria that may be specific to your pproject and/or microcontroller

 Example:
 ```bash